Career & Experience

 It is important to communicate with your supervisor regarding any changes to your situation that may impact your ability to complete the requirements of your Work Study position.
 Examples include, but are not limited to; changes to your schedule, an increased course load, illness, or family obligations.

-Once you have started your job, your supervisor must submit an hourly time sheet (docx) to financial services stating the number of hours you worked within a given pay period.
+Once you have started your job, you must log in to Workday to submit the number of hours you worked within each given pay period.
 It is your responsibility to ensure the hours reported accurately reflect the work completed.